In Tunisia there aren’t many casinos. In the...

 LAND BASED CASINOS

-When, where and what to play in Czech Republic’s casinos?
+Where, when and what to play in Russian casinos?

-Cities in which land based casinos are found:
+Cities in which land based casinos are located:

 AS A CURIOSITY

 According to the law passed in 2006 until July 1st 2009 all casinos outside the gambling zones were to be closed.
 Moscow suffered the most because of this law because the largest number of casinos was located there.
 Changes resulting from the new law also contributed to a significant increase in unemployment.
 Due to the closure of most casinos in Russia, many people have lost their jobs.
 Officially given number of people who lost their jobs is 60,000, but unofficial sources say that up to 400 thousand people had lost their jobs.

 Alhough the new gambling law in Russia ordered the closure of casinos outside the special gambling zones, paradoxically in theses zones there are not a lot casinos, and beyond them underground gambling is flourishing.
 Although casinos outside the authorized places have been shout down, new ones as well as game arcades are beeing created, some of them in private homes.
 Since the introduction of strickt laws in 2009 a number of casinos instead of falling - has increased.
 The fight against illegal casinos continues, Only in January of 2014 in Moscow alone 10 illgal casios have been closed.